shoaib9121/shoaib9121/README.md

 - 👋 Hi, I’m @Shoaib Ahmad
-- 👀 I’m interested in JavaScript and related frameworks i.e. React.
+- 👀 Interested in JavaScript and related frameworks i.e. React.
-- 🌱 I’m currently working as Frontend Engineer.
+- 🌱 Currently working as Frontend Engineer.
-- 💞️ I’m open to remote opportunities...
+- 💞️ Open to remote opportunities.
+Willing to relocate to European, Western regions for onsite jobs.
 - 📫 How to reach me? -> ahmad.shoaib9121@gmail.com

 ***NOTE: Not much of commits in the timeline as most of the repos I've worked on are/were private.